calvin-mcd/qorthoz/README.md

 ## Credits

 This pcb has been made on request krisenplan.
 Do check out their beautiful qaz and qez compatible cases! https://www.printables.com/@Krisenplan

+The silkscreen logo has been taken from the german 40s keyboard discord ClackTales!

 As always big thanks to the many people who helped me and inspired this board!